Key Dates from Emergency Services

 Emergency Drills and ProceduresSchools should maintain a record of all their emergency drills.
 Both the Fire Department and the Office of Environmental Health and Safety audit and issue citations to schools for failure to comply with the mandated drill schedule.
 Schools can follow the reference guide, "Emergency Drills and Procedures," and use the Emergency Drill Data Worksheet to record their drill activity.
-The worksheet can then be used to enter data on the LAUSD Post-Emergency Drill Survey website.Emergency Communications SurveyInterested in disaster communications?
+The worksheet can then be used to enter data on the LAUSD Post-Emergency Drill Survey website.
+The Emergency Drill Frequency Chart includes the types of required drill and how often they must be conducted at each grade level to meet requirements.Special Program for Elementary Schools - Win $1,000 for Emergency Supplies!The Great ShakeOut/Rocket Rules Challenge is here!
+The challenge is a safety curriculum and contest open to all LAUSD 2nd grade classes.
+A winner in each Local District will receive $1,000 in emergency supplies!
+Submissions are due by October 5, to be ready for ShakeOut.Emergency Communications SurveyInterested in disaster communications?
 Wondering how you might make your school more disaster-resilient?
 Looking for a technology project for students and staff?
 Are you a HAM radio operator?
 Take the LAUSD Amateur Radio Survey today!LAUSD Vulnerability AssessmentAssesses and evaluates hazards on and off-campus, designed to be completed by the School Safety Committee.

-Federal Guidance for School Emergency PlansSeveral Federal agencies (Department of Education, FEMA, Department of Justice, FBI, Department of Homeland Security, and Department of Health and Human Services) worked together to produce the new Guide for Developing High-Quality School Emergency Operations Plans for K-12 schools.A one-page information sheet (English/Spanish) explaining what parents can expect at school during an emergency.Letter TemplatesLAUSD Crisis Letter Templates for schools to use to inform parents of an emergency or crisis that impacted the school.Emergency Drill Triage KitUse the Emergency Drill Triage Kit to make your disaster drills a bit more challenging.
+Federal Guidance for School Emergency PlansSeveral Federal agencies (Department of Education, FEMA, Department of Justice, FBI, Department of Homeland Security, and Department of Health and Human Services) worked together to produce Guide for Developing High-Quality School Emergency Operations Plans for K-12 schools.Another excellent Federal resource is Safer, Stronger, Smarter: A Guide to Improving School Natural Hazard Safety from FEMA.A one-page information sheet (English/Spanish) explaining what parents can expect at school during an emergency.Letter TemplatesLAUSD Crisis Letter Templates for schools to use to inform parents of an emergency or crisis that impacted the school.Emergency Drill Triage KitUse the Emergency Drill Triage Kit to make your disaster drills a bit more challenging.
 The kit includes 40 numbered tags have different injuries printed on them and otyher materials, so that your Search and Rescue and Triage teams can practice their skills.
 Hand out the tags to selected students before the drill, and then during the drill check to see if the "victims" are found, identified, and taken to the appropriate location.
 By exercising the system, teachers will learn and practice the skills that will help them in a real disaster.
 The victim tags fit into a standard-size plastic name badge.